 It will not be hard to recognise Perseus, just look under the W of Cassiopeia:

 You must select a place away from city lights for your viewing.
 Let your eyes into the dark for 10 minutes and start observing!

-Sometimes, and especially when a comet has recently passed near Earth, the meteor count can increase dramatically, however Swift-Tuttle has not recently passed near Earth, so the debris behind him will be of ordinary density.
+Sometimes, and especially when a comet has recently passed near the Earth, the meteor count can increase dramatically, however Swift-Tuttle has not recently passed near the Earth, so the debris behind him will be of ordinary density.
 The Leonid meteor shower (17 November), becomes extremely spectacular every 33 years, (since the orbital period of the comet is 33 years) exactly for this reason.
 Leonids and Perseids are widely considered the two most spectacular meteor showers every year.
 Leonids are produced due to the debris of the comet Tempel–Tuttle.
-Consider wearing hot clothes, and join us tonight to observe together!
+Consider wearing hot clothes, and join us tonight to observe them together!